-In this career summary, you will find out what the job of An IT Analyst is about and what it is like.
+In this career summary, you will find out what the job of a Computer Systems Analyst is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Computer Systems Analysts analyze science, engineering, business, and other data processing problems to implement and improve computer systems.
 Analyze user requirements, procedures, and problems to automate or improve existing systems and review computer system capabilities, workflow, and scheduling limitations.
 May analyze or recommend commercially available software.

 Interested in becoming a Computer Systems Analyst?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.

 Studying for a standardized test for your college admissions?

 Improve your test scores on SAT, ACT, GRE, and GMAT.Read more

 Computer Systems Analysts with little to no experience tend to make between $54360 and $68730 while the more experienced ones can earn over $113460 per year.

 One of the easiest ways to increase your salary as a Computer Systems Analyst is to move to a higher paying state like NJ.
 Right now, the highest paying states for Computer Systems Analysts are NJ, DC, NY, CA and VA.